FederatedAI/FATE/cluster-deploy/README.md

-### 5.2.
-Minimization testing
+### 5.2 Minimization testing

-Start the virtualization environment in host and guest respectively.
+Start the virtual environment in host and guest respectively.

 #### 5.2.1 Fast mode**

-In the node of guest and host parts, set the fields: guest_id, host_id, arbiter_id  in run_task.py as you requirement.
-This file locates in / data / projects / fate / python / examples / min_test_task/.
+In the node of guest and host parties, set the fields: guest_id, host_id, arbiter_id in run_task.py according to your actual setting.
+This file is located in / data / projects / fate / python / examples / min_test_task/.

-In the  node of host part, running:
+In the node of host party, run:

 ```
 source /data/projects/fate/init_env.sh